dmlc/dgl/examples/pytorch/ogb_lsc/MAG240M/README.md

 * `author.npy`: The author features, preprocessed by averaging the neighboring paper features.
 * `inst.npy`: The institution features, preprocessed by averaging the neighboring author features.
 * `graph.dgl`: The *homogenized* DGL graph stored in CSC format, which is friendly for neighbor sampling.
   Edge types are stored on the edges as an `int8` feature.
+Nodes are in the order of author, institution, and paper.
 * `full.npy`: The concatenated author, institution, and paper features.

 Since that will usually take a long time, we also offer the above files for download: